 As a participant in any Wesley training program you will be encouraged and expected to participate fully in the training and assessment process.
 You will have group and individual activities and assignments which need to be completed.
 Students are expected to ask questions if they do not understand some aspect of the content being covered.
 The sessions are interactive and meant for active participation.
 Participation in role plays and discussion is strongly encouraged.
 You will receive a curriculum.
 Every effort is required to follow the curriculum and it’s requirements for a successful outcome.

 Wesley Institute is committed to assisting students to persist and achieve in their academic endeavours and succeed in their career ambition.
-Wesley considers that welfare and support services are important sources of easing students into tertiary life, helping them adjust to their new living environment and enabling them to achieve their academic goal.
+Wesley considers that welfare and support services are important sources of easing students into study life, helping them adjust to their new living environment and enabling them to achieve their academic goal.

 This Policy refers to WA Traineeships under the WA Department of Training and Workforce Development and trainees or employers.